Becoming the ”Closest Life Platformer” in Myanmar

 Working together with MPT

-Mobile phone penetration in Myanmar today has reached almost 100 percent.
+Mobile phone penetration in Myanmar today has exceeded 100 percent.
 Given that the penetration in 2014 was just about 10 percent, the growth has been exceptionally fast, with smartphones becoming as popular as in Japan particularly among the younger generation.
-Serving nearly 30 million mobile phone users in the country (as of June 2018), we maintain the position of market leader and, as demonstrated by the swift deployment of fourth-generation wireless technology (4G LTE), are continuously striving to deliver “Japan-quality” services to all customers in Myanmar.
+We maintain the position of market leader and, as demonstrated by the swift deployment of fourth-generation wireless technology (4G LTE), are continuously striving to deliver “Japan-quality” services to all customers in Myanmar.
 Moreover, we are aiming to support the enrichment of the people of Myanmar, and development of various industries through our telecommunication services.

-Through close collaboration with the MPT staff in our day-to-day operations in Myanmar, we work to strengthen the Joint Operation partnership and achieve our common goals.
+Through close collaboration with the MPT staff in our day-to-day operations in Myanmar, we work to strengthen the relationship with MPT and achieve our common goals.
 We believe this approach is a fundamental factor for the success of this operation, and we truly hope that MPT’s continued growth will contribute further to a collaborative relationship between Myanmar and Japan.

 Expanding the reach of telecommunication services